The Lancet Infectious Diseases January 28, 2021

 Study Limitations

-The study was conducted at a single center in The Gambia, which may limit the generalizability of findings to other epidemiological or geographical contexts.
+Conducted at a single center in The Gambia, which may slightly limit the generalizability of the exact geometric mean concentration profiles to populations with significantly different genetic, environmental, or epidemiological backgrounds.

 Clinical Significance